 Thus, no static QR code can be printed on its website or on an invoice to receive payments.
 Each invoice must be created individually and specifically for the one payment.

-The street musician can put up a sign next to him with the static QR code and the donor can then decide in the app what he wants donations.
+Thus, a Lightning payment can be received in the real world.
+The busker can place a sign with the static QR code next to him and the donor can then decide in the app what he wants to donate.

 Lightning Wallets with LNURL support